davidmatthew-ie/weather-map-widget/readme.txt

 2. If you manually download the plugin, just unzip to the WordPress plugins folder and the plugin will be automatically detected.
 It can then be activated as normal.

 == Frequently Asked Questions ==
+= How do I set the latitude and longitude?

+The easiest (and recommended) way to do this is to go straight to [windy.com](https://www.windy.com).
+Once there, take note of the URL.
+It will contain the latitude and longitude in its parameters, and if you zoom in, it will also contain the zoom level.
+For example, the sample parameters I use as defaults are: latitude 53.199, longitude -7.603, and a zoom level of 5.
+These would show in the URL in the following format: [windy.com/?53.199,-7.603,5](https://www.windy.com).

 = Why not just embed the iframe directly from [windy.com](https://www.windy.com) instead of using this plugin? =

 If you'd prefer to do this, that's great - no problem!
 However, this plugin was created to make the iframe that [windy.com](https://www.windy.com) kindly provide even more useful.
 To that end, it offers the following advantages: